matty0004/json2tape/README.md

 Please credit us in your work if you are going to use this tool.

 ## Features
 - Cut pictos automatically and rename them.
+(Duet, Trio and Quatro pictos require to be cropped)
 - Download map files from Just Dance Now archive and convert them.
 - Customize the script's behaviour from it's settings.